thesteve0/voxel51-doc/content/_index.md

 ## Welcome to FiftyOne
 _items that will be on this page_

+Page, above the fold, will have two large cards.
+One card describes FiftyOne Open Source and the other will explain FiftyOne teams/enterprise.
+Based on the description the user can choose which section of the documentation to read.

 1. Intro material
    2. What is FiftyOne
    3. What each of the areas in the TOC cover